How to get to Würzburg

-Würzburg is conveniently located within Germany and can be easily reached via air, train, and car.
+Würzburg is conveniently located within Germany and is easily accessible via air, train, and car.

-The main station (Würzburg Hauptbahnhof) is a hub for high-speed rail so that you can reach the city easily from all major European cities.
-For example, a train ride from Frankfurt am Main to Würzburg takes 1 hour and from Munich to Würzburg less than 2 hours.
+The main train station (Würzburg Hauptbahnhof) is a hub for high-speed trains, making the city easily accessible from all major European cities.
+For example, a train journey from Frankfurt am Main to Würzburg takes 1 hour and from Munich to Würzburg around 2 hours.
 Berlin and Hamburg can be reached in 4 hours, Amsterdam and Paris in about 6 hours, Prague and London in 8 hours and Warsaw in 9 hours.

-The next airports are Frankfurt am Main (FRA) and Nuremberg (NUE).
-Both airports can be reached in less than 90 minutes by train.
-The airports Düsseldorf (DUS), Köln/Bonn (CGN), Munich (MUC), and Frankfurt-Hahn (HHN) are about 2 hours 30 minutes to 3 hours 30 minutes, Munich-West (FFM) 4 hours away.
+The closest airports are Frankfurt am Main (FRA) and Nuremberg (NUE).
+Both airports can be reached by train in less than 90 minutes.
+The airports of Düsseldorf (DUS), Cologne/Bonn (CGN), and of Munich (MUC) are approximately 2.5 hours to 4 hours away.

-The city is connected to three highways (Autobahn): With the A3 and the A7, the main east-west and the main north-south axes pass through Würzburg.
+The city is connected to three highways (Autobahn): The A3 and the A7 are the main east-west and the main north-south highways through Würzburg.
 The A81 starts near Würzburg and leads to Switzerland.

-In the city itself, there is a dense tram and bus network.
-Many attractions of the city are well within walking distance from the hotel and the site of the summer module course.
-Reaching out to the region is easy via regional trains, or you could easily rent a bike to get around.
+The city has an extensive tram and bus network.
+Many of the city’s attractions are within walking distance of the course location.
+The region is easily accessible by regional trains or you can rent a bicycle to get around.

-You will have to take care of your accommodation during your stay.
-Würzburg offers many opportunities ranging from hostels to hotels, and of course, Airbnb and comparable services might also be of help.
+You will need to take care of your accommodation during your stay.
+Würzburg offers many options ranging from hostels to hotels and of course Airbnb and similar services can also be of help.